EVM Subchains

 velas -u devnet transfer FTBiU6qAupE7SqmFEXW8tX3tdhNLxnRwnX9LamCJGLPw 100

-The final step is to start thin proxy that would provide eth_*
+The final step is to start a thin proxy that will provide the eth_*

 evm-bridge /home/$USER/.config/velas/id.json http://api.devnet.velas.com 127.0.0.1:8545 <CHAIN_ID> --subchain --no-simulate --borsh-encoding